 - Cannabis in wax form is used mostly with conduction-based atomizers.
 It doesn’t need as much “attention” from you, though, since it’s harder to scorch it compared to true solid form.

 - Cannabis in liquid form can be used in “typical” vape equipment.
 Since vaping most such juices on their own could give too much of a buzz to many people, it’s suggested you first try them out by adding some drops of them in one of your existing vaping juices.
 Ask your vendor beforehand for their potency and how he’d suggest you use them, for even between the same brand, same “strength” of juice, there’s a lot of variabilities even from batch to batch.

 We mentioned before how some hemp juices might feel more “light” and that you should ask the seller for the potency of the exact one you’re ordering.
 This is more important than you think since one drop from one juice might end up being stronger than a whole bottle of another.
 This vast difference in strength will also lead to a vastly different end experience.
 So, ask before ordering.
 If not, you might end up buying something other than what you expected.
 If you know your hemp juice is just what you like, for example, you’re still using the same bottle you used the week before, but you feel the experience you get is subpar, try playing around with the temperature of your vape or, if your gear doesn’t support TC, its “strength”, power, Watts.

 The effects of vaporized cannabis can be different depending on not only its variant but also the temperature used for its vaporization.
 Higher temps will give you more energetic “highs” and lower the opposite, help you calm after a busy day.

 Lastly, if you want to avoid inhaling anything into your lungs altogether, there’s always an alternative: you can eat some edibles.
-Take a look into our guide for CBD edibles.
+Take a look at our guide for Delta 8 gummies.